ElliNet13/html-dir-list/README.md

 ```

 ## What versions are available?
-Check the releases if you want to make sure it won't update or if you want always the latest code you can use main.
+Check the releases if you want to make sure it won't update or if you want always the latest code you can use `main`.

+# More Examples
+Check `.github/workflows/deploy.yml` of this repo.